MaTeMaTuK/Dynamics-365-RetrieveMultiple-Plugin-Example/README.md

 # Dynamics-365-RetrieveMultiple-Plugin-Example
-This is a simple examples of Plugin on RetrieveMultiple message.
+This is a simple examples of Plugin on RetrieveMultiple message for new and legacy interface.